Bulletproof electronics put the punch in guided artillery shell

 “When considering a total mission cost of a precision strike, Excalibur is the only weapon system that a commander has available today and can call on 24/7, all-weather,” said Paul Daniels, an Excalibur business development manager.

-Raytheon is developing a laser-guided version of the projectile, the Excalibur S. This variant incorporates a laser spot tracker, allowing it to hit moving targets.
-The laser guidance system gives the shell protection from GPS jamming.
+Raytheon is developing a laser-guided version of the projectile, the Excalibur S. This variant incorporates a digital semi-active laser seeker, allowing it to hit moving targets and engage and strike targets without accurate location information.
+It also reduces the risk associated with GPS jamming.

 The company is also developing a sea-based, 5-inch variant, the Excalibur N5.
 The Excalibur N5 is expected to more than double the maximum range of conventional 5-inch munitions and will provide the same accuracy as the land-based version.